Our Services

 Helpful Resources

-A complete blood count (CBC) is a common blood test that evaluates your red blood cells, white blood cells, and platelets.
+A complete blood count (CBC) is one of the most common blood tests used to evaluate your red blood cells, white blood cells, and platelets.
 It measures key values like hemoglobin, hematocrit, mean corpuscular volume (MCV), total and differential white blood cell counts, and platelet numbers to screen for anemia, infections, clotting disorders, and more.

-Abnormal CBC results may indicate iron or vitamin deficiencies, bacterial or viral infections, immune system disorders, or bone marrow problems, and they often guide follow-up testing or treatment decisions.
+Abnormal CBC results may point to iron or vitamin deficiencies, bacterial or viral infections, immune system disorders, or bone marrow problems—and they often guide follow-up testing or treatment.

 See below for a full breakdown of what each number means and important details on next steps.

-Because CBC results can reflect a wide range of conditions—from minor deficiencies to serious illness—interpreting them in the context of your symptoms is essential.
-A free, instant symptom check can help you connect the dots between your lab values and how you're feeling, so you can confidently navigate your next steps.
+Because CBC results can reflect a wide range of conditions—from minor deficiencies to serious illness—interpreting them alongside your symptoms is essential.
+Lab numbers alone rarely tell the full story, but pairing them with how you actually feel can clarify what's driving the abnormality and how urgently it needs attention.
+Take a free, instant online symptom check to connect your CBC results with your symptoms and confidently navigate your next steps.

 A complete blood count (CBC) is one of the most common blood tests your doctor orders.
 It measures several parts of your blood and can help detect disorders like anemia, infections, clotting problems and more.
 In this guide, "complete blood count CBC explained" will give you a clear overview of each component, what high or low values might mean, and what to discuss with your doctor.